PelleLille/hsl-docs/functions.rst

 .. function:: stat(name, legends)

   Collect statistics based on one or more legend (value).
+  This function is only available in the full system distribution (virtual machine) package.
+  Connectors for external time-series databases such as Graphite or InfluxDB are available in the `script library <https://github.com/halon/hsl-examples/>`_.

   The `name` is the name of the graph (the collection of `legends`).
 A legend is a value for which the system should collect statistics.

   :param string name: name of the graph
   :param array legends: key value pair of legends